-The academic monitoring committee is headed by the School of Education who will be assisted by the programme co-ordinator and all focus area co-ordinators.
+The academic monitoring committee is headed by the Head of Department of the School of Education who will be assisted by the programme co-ordinator and all focus area co-ordinators.

-9. INDICATIVE CONTENT NB: Students to read this section in conjunction with the relevant student guides.
+9. INDICATIVE CONTENT

+NB: Students to read this section in conjunction with the relevant student guides.
 Core Subjects are Compulsory for all B Ed Students EDUCATION I (EDUC 101)